 Australia is in a unique position free from many of the animal and plant diseases affecting other countries.
-The Department of Agriculture and Water Resources – in cooperation with other jurisdictions, industry and the community – manages biosecurity onshore, at the border and offshore to minimise the risk of exotic pests and diseases entering the country.
+The department – in cooperation with other jurisdictions, industry and the community – manages biosecurity onshore, at the border and offshore to minimise the risk of exotic pests and diseases entering the country.

 What you need to do